ajay-ramasubramanian/AlphaTrader-Stock-Data-Engineering-and-Predictive-Modeling/README.md

 ### Data Checks: Apache Great Expectations

 - **Usage**:
   We integrated Apache Great Expectations into our data pipeline to ensure data quality and consistency throughout the ETL process.
-We implemented data quality checks at multiple stages: after initial data extraction from the Spotify API, during the transformation phase, and before loading data into the PostgreSQL data warehouse.
+We implemented data quality checks at multiple stages: after initial data extraction from the Spotify API, during the transformation phase, and a final check after loading into the PostgreSQL data warehouse.
 We used Great Expectations to define and enforce data schemas, validate data types, check for null values.

 - **Challenges**:
   - **Integration with Apache Airflow**: Incorporating Great Expectations into our Airflow-orchestrated pipeline required careful configuration.
 We had to implement custom Airflow operators to run Great Expectations checkpoints within our DAGs, ensuring that data quality checks were seamlessly integrated into our workflow without impacting performance.